SimonTProjects/Sales-Exploratory-Data-Analysis/README.md

 # Sales-Exploratory-Data-Analysis
-A six step SQL unpacking of sales data:
+A six step unpacking of sales data in SQL:

 1. Database Exploration